Rokiis1/roadmap/types_of_testing/static_testing.md

 **Explanation:**

-It helps in identifying potential quality issues early, ensuring that the product meets the stakeholders expectations, and reducing the cost and effort of fixing defects later in the development process.
+Early and frequent stakeholder feedback helps detect potential quality issues before they become critical, ensures the product meets stakeholder expectations, and reduces the cost and effort required to fix defects later.

 <details>
     <summary>Overview:</summary>

-1. **Early Communication of Quality Problems:** Allows for the identification of potential quality issues before they become significant problems.
+1. **Early Quality Problem Identification:** Spots potential issues in work products before they grow into major problems.

-2. **Prevents Misunderstandings:** Helps prevent misunderstandings about requirements and ensures that changes are understood and implemented correctly.
-This leads to a clearer understanding of the project goals and reduces the risk of rework.
+2. **Prevents Misunderstandings:** Clarifies requirements and expectations, reducing rework due to miscommunication.

-3. **Improves Understanding:** Helps the development team improve their understanding of what they are building.
-It ensures that the team is aligned with the stakeholders expectations and can deliver a product that meets their needs.
+3. **Improves Understanding:** Enhances the team’s grasp of what is being built, ensuring alignment with stakeholder needs.

-4. **Prioritization:** Allows for prioritizing work items that identify risk areas early and deliver the most important features to the business first.
-This ensures that functionalities are developed and tested early in the process.
+4. **Prioritization of Work:** Focuses attention on high-risk areas and key features early in the development process.

-5. **Cost and Time Savings:** By identifying and addressing issues early, the cost and effort required to fix defects are significantly reduced.
-This leads to more efficient use of resources and helps in meeting project deadlines.
+5. **Cost and Time Savings:** Early defect resolution reduces rework and saves overall development effort.

-6. **Enhanced Collaboration:** Promotes better collaboration between the development team and stakeholders.
-Regular feedback sessions ensure that all parties are on the same page and can work together to achieve the project goals.
+6. **Enhanced Collaboration:** Regular feedback sessions promote effective collaboration between development teams and stakeholders.

 </details>